Injury Attorneys | Restoring LivesTM

 Some of those steps include changing the way hits are executed, developing concussion-resistant helmets, and finding ways to better monitor player health.
 Brebeuf Jesuit has implemented one of these monitoring systems: InSite from sports-equipment manufacturer Riddell.
 Available since 2013, InSite uses sensors in special helmets to detect hard hits.
 If an impact is significant, an alert is sent using wireless technology to a hand-held device on the sidelines.
 Coaches can then take action.
 Other users of the system have noted that it issues many false alarms, but most would agree that that’s better than letting potentially serious injuries go unaddressed.

-We’re always pleased to see someone taking more steps to make people safer.
 When it comes to worries about concussion and TBI, youth athletes and children shouldn’t be overlooked.
 A surprising number receive such injuries every year.
 Around 10 percent of playground injuries—more than 20,000 each year—are also categorized as TBI.
 That’s been the fastest growing type of playground injury over the past decade.

-It’s true that some sports and play injuries are caused when activities take an unsafe turn or because something truly unforeseeable took place.
+Some sports and play injuries are caused when activities take an unsafe turn or because something truly unforeseeable took place.
 But the stark reality is that few of these injuries are indisputably “accidents.”
 Most are the result of unsafe conditions or take place when supervising adults make poor decisions.